putyourlightson/craft-blitz/docs/README.md

 Blitz 2 is still fast and easy to use, enhanced to be more *scalable*, *extensible*, and *predictable*.

 **Scalability**
 Cache invalidation is faster and lighter with fewer database needs.
 Blitz 2 can also use Yii’s cache interface to tap into in-memory caches like [Memcache](https://memcached.org/) and [Redis](https://redis.io/).
-This makes Blitz a great fit for powerful, multi-node cloud platforms like [Docker](https://www.docker.com/), [Heroku](https://www.heroku.com/) and [fortrabbit](https://www.fortrabbit.com/).
+This makes Blitz a great fit for multi-node cloud platforms like [Docker](https://www.docker.com/), [Heroku](https://www.heroku.com/) and [fortrabbit](https://www.fortrabbit.com/).

 **Extensibility**
 Enjoy effortless full-page caching right at the edge with new reverse proxy purgers.
 [Cloudflare](https://www.cloudflare.com/) support is included, and you can add your own purgers for services like [Fastly](https://www.fastly.com/), [KeyCDN](https://www.keycdn.com/), and [Akamai](https://www.akamai.com).
 Blitz will take care of invalidation for you.